mkorangestripe/linux/linux-notes/filesystem-administration.md

 # 523454 Desktop/Documents

 # The hidden . and .. in directories are hard links to the current directory and the parent directory.
-# Creation of hard links to directories is not permitted by users because the links could cause infinite
+# Creation of hard links to directories is not permitted by users because the links could
-# loops for programslike find and du that traverse the filesystem.
+# cause infinite loops for programs like find and du that traverse the filesystem.

 # Directories have at least two hardlinks.
 The 2 after the file permissions in the output below
 # indicates two hard links to the same inode as indicated by the first number.